HupsyDaisy/Microblog-Flask-Project/README.md

 - Created a basic Flask application.
 - Defined routes (`/` and `/index`).
 - Rendered dynamic content using templates.
-- Introduced Jinja2 template engine for loops, conditionals, and variables.
+- Jinja2 template engine for loops, conditionals, and variables.

 ### Chapter 2: Templates
 - Added a base layout (`base.html`) to avoid repetition in templates.